Click on each location to view these pages. The pop up is best viewed at full screen size. Images are 800x600.

 As well as old planes there were several period actors at the Air show too.
 This added that extra touch of authenticity to the event :)

 Unfortunately due to rain some of the vintage aircraft weren't able to get off the ground (the Battle of Britain Memorial Flight doesn't fly in rain so as to protect their aircraft).
 When we mean rain...we mean torrential rain too!!
-Not only was it wet but there was also a pretty good wind, and this also combined to stop some of the vintage aircraft getting in to the sky! |

-There are also several permanent static aircraft on display as well.
 The museum is building a new enclosure for the aircraft that are on display in the outdoors.
-I think the new building is scheduled to open in the next couple of years. |
+I think the new building is scheduled to open in the next couple of years.